I continuously explore new ideas and switch genres and media in search of new possibilities in my art.

-Jessica has been in the Artnaut since 2014.
+Summer has been an Artnaut since 2018.

 My paintings reference the natural world.
 Images are abstracted and recombined to convey the patterns, rhythms, and underlying forces inherent in our immediate environment.
 They merge an idea of place with a sense of memory and existence and address loss of nature relative to loss of memory, people, and place.